logto-io/connectors/packages/connector-saml/README.md

 > ℹ️ **Note**
 >
-> `signAuthnRequest` and `encryptAssertion` attributes should align with corresponding parameters of IdP setting, otherwise error will be thrown to show that configuration does not match.<br/>All SAML responses need to be signed.
+> `signAuthnRequest` and `encryptAssertion` attributes should align with corresponding parameters of IdP setting, otherwise error will be thrown to show that configuration does not match.
+> All SAML responses need to be signed.

 ### requestSignatureAlgorithm